-The bridge model, described in paragraph 2.2.4.3 at the conceptual level, is realised by the tables shown in Figure 39.
+The bridge model, described in paragraph 2.2.4.3 at the conceptual level, is realised by the tables shown in Figure 41.
 The relational schema is identical to the building schema for the most parts except for the naming.
 Please, refer to the explanation of the building schema on the previous pages for a complete understanding.
 The main differences to the building schema are the following:

 - Bridges cannot be modelled in LoD 0.
-Therefore, no corresponding columns appear in the BRDGE table.
+Therefore, no corresponding columns appear in the BRIDGE table.

-- CityGML features of bridges, such as boundary surfaces, installations, openings, rooms and furniture, are mapped to separate specific tables and are not stored in already existent ones (e.g. THEMATIC\SURFACE, OPENING, ROOM).
+- CityGML features belonging to bridges, such as boundary surfaces, installations, openings, rooms and furniture, are mapped to separate specific tables and are not stored in already existent ones (e.g. THEMATIC_SURFACE, OPENING, ROOM).
+Thus, values in OBJECTCLASS_ID columns are different as well.
 The reason for this is to provide a schema that is as close to the UML model as possible.
 There are slight differences between the building and the bridge model that would lead to ambiguous references e.g. a boundary surface of the building namespace cannot reference to a bridge construction element.

-- OBJECTCLASS\ID of table BRIDGE\THEMATIC\SURFACE allows the values:
+- OBJECTCLASS_ID of table BRIDGE_THEMATIC_SURFACE allows the values:

-- '68' (BridgeCeilingSurface),
+- o 68 (BridgeCeilingSurface),

-- '69' (InteriorBridgeWallSurface)
+- 69 (InteriorBridgeWallSurface)

-- '70' (BridgeFloorSurface),
+- 70 (BridgeFloorSurface),

-- o '71' (BridgeRoofSurface),
+- o 71 (BridgeRoofSurface),

-- o '72' (BridgeWallSurface),
+- o 72 (BridgeWallSurface),

-- '73' (BridgeGroundSurface),
+- o 73 (BridgeGroundSurface),

-- o '74' (BridgeClosureSurface),
+- o 74 (BridgeClosureSurface),

-- '75' (OuterBridgeCeilingSurface),
+- 75 (OuterBridgeCeilingSurface),

-- '76' (OurterBridgeFloorSurface).
+- 76 (OuterBridgeFloorSurface).

-- In the BRIDGE\INSTALLATION table external bridge installations can be identified by the OBEJCTCLASS\ID 65 and internal ones by 66.

-- The CityGML class BridgeConstructionElement is represented by the table BRIDGE CONSTR ELEMENT.
-Its schema is analogue to the BRIDGE INSTALLATION table for the most parts.
-The relation to the corresponding bridge results from the foreign key BRIDGE ID.
-Explicit and implicit geometry or a decomposition through boundary surfaces is possible.
-Additionally terrain intersections curves of construction elements can also be stored.
-Unlike building installations there are no interior construction elements for bridges in CityGML.
-Therefore, an OBJECTCLASS ID column is not necessary.

-- The OBJECTCLASS\ID column in table BRIDGE\OPENING can be of integer value '79' (BridgeDoor) or '78' (BridgeWindow).
-They are associated to entries in the BRIDGE\THEMATIC\SURFACE table via the link table BRIDGE\OPEN\TO\THEM\SRF.
-Like openings of building bridge openings can have addresses assigned to it.